Slowing China GDP growth may prompt more stimulus

 A raft of monthly indicators will be released with the GDP data, and analysts will be looking for signs that momentum is still fading or that the economy may be stabilizing.

-There was some encouragement from better-than-expected bank credit and trade figures, fanning hopes that the economy may start levelling out into the second half.
+There was some encouragement from better-than-expected bank credit and trade figures, fanning hopes that the economy may start leveling out into the second half.

 Banks made 1.28 trillion yuan ($206 billion) in new loans in June, beating forecasts, while broad money supply growth quickened, data showed on Tuesday, a day after data showed exports rising and the fall in imports not as severe as forecast.